zoomacode/hugo-site/content/posts/one-interesting-code-challenge/index.md

 ## One more teeny-tiny tweak

 Now when we are the point when we operate at milliseconds level we can start optimizing small operations like `prev - a`.
-If we create a list of counter where first N elements we added just to remove ` - a` part from `cur[prev - a]`.
-We will win another 12% which brings us to 0.0089ms instead of 12.9256.
-That is 1452x faster.
+We can remove `- a` part by creating a counter list where we added padding N elements so `cur[prev]` operations hit a counter inside of the list.
+That small change won another 12%.
+That brings us to 0.0089ms instead of 12.9256 which is 1452x faster that the original version.

 ```bash
 SolutionSort:      12.9256 sec